8Ginette8/gbif.range/README.md

 Which level should you pick depends on your questions and which level of the species' ecology you want to represent.
 Here, we choose *eco.earth* since Panthera tigris is of course a terrestrial species, and the very detailed 'ECO_NAME' as an ecoregion level because we want to obtain a more fine distribution:

+# Marine species

-Let's repeat the process withthe marine species Delphinus delphis (> 100'000 observations). ⚠️Notes that the download takes here longer unless the parameter *occ_samp* is used.
-Altough less precise, *occ_samp* allows to extract a subsample of *n* GBIF observations per created tiles over the study area⚠️:
+Let's repeat the process with the marine species Delphinus delphis (> 100'000 observations).

+⚠️Notes that the download takes here longer unless the parameter *occ_samp* is used.
+Altough giving **less precise observational distribution**, *occ_samp* allows to extract a **subsample of *n* GBIF observations** per created tiles over the study area⚠️:

 ``` r
 obs.dd = get_gbif("Delphinus delphis",occ_samp=1000) # here the example is a sample of 1000 observations per geographic tile
 get_taxonomy("Delphinus delphis",all=TRUE) # Here the list is longer because 'all=TRUE' includes every names (even doubtful)
 ```

-Let's now generate the distributional range map of Panthera tigris using 'eco.marine' as ecoregion shapefile:
+Let's now generate the distributional range map of Panthera tigris using *eco.marine* as ecoregion shapefile:

 ``` r
 range.dd1 = get_range("Delphinus delphis",obs.dd,eco.marine,"PROVINC") # Coast and deep sea